Noël A. Cazenave

 M.A., 1971, Psychology, University of Michigan

 B.A., 1970, Psychology, Dillard University

-I am interested in sociology, as well as the other social sciences and the humanities, largely for what they offer as instruments of human liberation from social and economic oppression and for the realization of our full potential as human beings.
+I am interested in sociology, as well as numerous other social sciences and academic disciplines, largely for what they offer as instruments of human liberation from social and economic oppression and for the realization of our full potential as human beings.

 My life goals can be summed up as “Liberation through Struggle” and “Serenity through Practice.”